aforward9600/pokemonpalette/README.md

 - magmar in pkmn mansion basement in both versions
 - snorlax is a rare find in digletts cave
 - eevee is a rare find in the route 21 grass
-- mew is a rare find in unknown dungeon 2f
 - unknown dungeon changes
   - encounter rates between pokemon slightly re-balanced
   - chansey is rarer